rryms/READ_IT/Note_controller/408/Internet_re/Internet_chap2.md

   * The first is to use special characters known as sentinel characters to indicate where frames start and end.
   * The alternative to detecting the end of a frame with a sentinel value is to include the number of bytes in the frame at the beginning of the frame, in the frame header.

+1. The idea is to denote the beginning of a frame by sending a special SYN (synchronization) character.
+The data portion of the frame is then sometimes contained between two more special characters: STX (start of text) and ETX (end of text).
+The standard way to overcome this problem by “escaping” the character by preceding it with a DLE (data-link-escape) character whenever it appears in the body of a frame; the DLE character is also escaped (by preceding it with an extra DLE) in the frame body.
+2.

 #### Bit-Oriented Protocols(HDLC)
+High-Level Data Link Control(HDLC)

 #### Clock-Based Framing(SONET)